Joe Flaherty

-Life and career
+Early life and career

-Joseph O'Flaherty was born in Pittsburgh, Pennsylvania, the son of a production clerk at Westinghouse Electric.
-His father was of Irish heritage and his mother was of Italian descent.
+Joseph O'Flaherty was born on June 21, 1941, in Pittsburgh, Pennsylvania, the eldest of seven children.
+His father was a production clerk at Westinghouse Electric and of Irish heritage and his mother was of Italian descent.

+Flaherty served in the United States Air Force for four years, before becoming involved in dramatic theatre.

-He moved to Chicago, where he started his comedy career with the Second City Theater as Joe O'Flaherty.
+Flaherty moved to Chicago, where he started his comedy career in 1969 with the Second City Theater as Joe O'Flaherty and would work with future stars such as John Belushi and Harold Ramis.
+He dropped the "O" in his birth name as there was another Joseph O'Flaherty registered with Actors Equity.
 Along with several other Second City performers, he began appearing on the National Lampoon Radio Hour from 1973 to 1974.
 After seven years in Chicago, he moved to Toronto to help establish the Toronto Second City theatre troupe.
 During those years, he was one of the original writer/performers on SCTV, where he spent eight years on the show, playing such characters as Big Jim McBob (of Farm Film Report fame), Count Floyd/Floyd Robertson, and station owner/manager Guy Caballero, who goes around in a wheelchair only for respect and undeserved sympathy.

-Other memorable Flaherty characterizations included emotional talk-show host Sammy Maudlin, seedy saxophonist-private eye Vic Arpeggio, aggressive elocution lecturer Norman Gorman, myopic public-television host Hugh Betcha, and "crazy as a snake" ex-convict Rocco.

 SCTV ceased production in 1984.
 The same year, Flaherty played Count Floyd in a short film that was shown at concerts by the rock band Rush before the song "The Weapon", for their tour in support of Grace Under Pressure (and can be seen in the home video, Grace Under Pressure Tour).

+In 1988, Flaherty reprised his Count Floyd character for live-action segments of the animated series The Completely Mental Misadventures of Ed Grimley, a character created and voiced by another SCTV alum, Martin Short.